open-telemetry/opentelemetry.io/content/en/docs/migration/_index.md

 ## OpenTracing and OpenCensus

 OpenTelemetry was created as a merger of OpenTracing and OpenCensus.
-From the start OpenTelemetry was considered [to be the next major version of both OpenTracing and OpenCensus][].
+From the start, OpenTelemetry was considered [to be the next major version of both OpenTracing and OpenCensus][].
 Because of that, one of the [key goals][] of the OpenTelemetry project is to provide backward compatibility with OpenCensus and a migration story for existing users.